defold/doc/docs/en/manuals/light.md

 ### Point light

 Point lights emit light outward from the game object's world position.
+The point light position comes from the game object's world position.

+Point light component is represented in the Editor with a dot with rays emitted around it and its color represents its `color` property and a circle representing the `range`.

 ![Point light](images/light/point_light.png)